 It's important to remember, though, that this doesn’t work for every dog, and it's essential to make sure that if your dog is nervous, you should introduce it to the item gradually, when your dog is relaxed and in conjunction with lots of tasty rewards.

 After an Operation or Illness

-If your dog has a nasty skin condition, grass allergy, or a wound from an operation, sometimes putting them in a little doggy overall or t-shirt can help prevent further irritation and stop them from worrying any sores.
+If your dog has a nasty skin condition, grass allergy, or a wound from an operation, sometimes putting them in a little doggy coverall or t-shirt can help prevent further irritation and stop them from worrying any sores.

 Don’t forget that this is not a solution to a skin condition or allergy problem and it is vital to seek advice from a vet if an issue persists.

 For a Photo Opp (If Your Dog Is Comfortable)